dignifiedalpaca/blog/README.md

 This is a text after the metadata.
 ```

+This section is not required and most of the properties will be automatically generated if you don't write them.

-This metadata is displayed to the user, except for the `published` and `section` one, which are used as follows:
+This metadata is displayed to the user, except for the `description` and `section` one, which are used as follows:

-- `published`: This property is used by the engine to not display articles whose its value is explicitly set to `false` ([posts/private.md](https://github.com/TayzenDev/smallblog/blob/main/posts/private.md) is an example).
-The article will not be indexed but you can still open it directly from its URL.
 - `section`: This property is used to give more details to search engines about your article
+- `description`: This property is used to give more details to search engines about your article

 None of this metadata are required, but I highly recommend you to write them, they will improve your SEO, give useful insights to your users and in the index page the articles are sorted by date (so, no date will break the order of your posts).

-Note: The configuration of the routes to posts and resources are defined by the name of the folders `posts` and `drafts`.
-All the readme is written with the default config in mind, in your setup routes can differ.
+> [!NOTE] The configuration of the routes to posts and resources are defined by the name of the folder `posts`.
+All the README is written with the default config in mind, in your setup routes can differ.

 ### Serving static files

 There are two kinds of static files which are handled differently:

 1. The favicon: The favicon can be placed anywhere in your blog folder, its path has to be configured in smallblog
-2. The static files in your blog posts: They have to be in your drafts or posts folders (or a subfolder) and you can reference them in a relative manner in your markdown files as usual (the preview will work normally in any editors)
+2. The static files in your blog posts: They have to be in your posts folder (or a subfolder) and you can reference them in a relative manner in your markdown files as usual (the preview will work normally in any editors)

 In both ways smallblog will serve these files without you have to think about it.